SimingShan/PiRD-Physics-informed-Residual-Diffusion-for-Flow-Field-Reconstruction/README.md

 # PiRD-Physics-informed-Residual-Diffusion-for-Flow-Field-Reconstruction
-# Author: Siming Shan, Pengkai Wang, Song Chen, Jiaxu Liu
-# Proudly adviced by Professor.
+Author: Siming Shan, Pengkai Wang, Song Chen, Jiaxu Liu Proudly adviced by Professor.
 Shengze Cai
+The paper presents a novel approach called Physics-informed Residual Diffusion (PiRD) for reconstructing high-fidelity (HF) flow fields from low-fidelity (LF) observations.
+The key highlights are: PiRD builds a Markov chain between LF and HF flow fields, facilitating the transition from any LF distribution to the HF distribution, unlike CNN-based methods that are limited to specific LF data patterns.
+PiRD integrates physics-informed constraints into the objective function, ensuring the reconstructed flow fields comply with the underlying physical laws (e.g., vorticity transport equation) at every step of the Markov chain.